apneadiving/waterfall/README.md

 Generally you basically go on, unless something wrong happens.
 Whenever this happens you have to halt the flow and send feedback to the user.

-Basically:

-    if user.save
-      flash[:success] = 'User updated'
-      redirect_to user
-    else
-      flash[:error] = "User not saved"
-      render :show
-    end

 When conditions stack up, readability decreases.
 One way to solve it is to create abstractions (service objects or the like).
 Some gems suggest a nice approach like [light service](https://github.com/adomokos/light-service) and [interactor](https://github.com/collectiveidea/interactor).

 I like these approaches, but I dont like to have to write a class each time I need to chain services.
+Or I even dont want to create a class each time I need to chain something.

 My take on this was to create `waterfall`.